jquense/teaspoon/lib/README.md

 })
 ```

-If you want your psuedo selector to accept something other than a _selector_ as it's inner argument
+If you want your pseudo selector to accept something other than a _selector_ as it's inner argument
 (as in `:has('foo')`), then pass `false` as the second argument (`registerPseudo(myPseudo, false, testFunction)`).

 ## API